ryedin/site/_deployment/builds.md

 Run `convox builds` to see a list of builds for your application.

+Run `convox builds info <build ID>` to view metadata for a particular build.

-Run `convox builds info <build ID>` to see the logs for a particular build.
+Run `convox builds logs <build ID>` to view the logs for a particular build.

 ## Automatic Builds